 The Result

-This photo shows the converted M3as in front of an OMI brass model of the same locomotive.
+This photo shows the converted M3as in front of an OMI brass model of a similar prototype.
 I believe the effect of the much cheaper conversion is very similar.
 I hope you agree.

 What is wrong with the Conversion?